lightbiosurface.com

 09:00–09:15 Registration and welcome

-09:15–10:30 Core Group meeting
+09:15–10:00 Core Group meeting

-This session could focus on the final phase of the Action, including key priorities, remaining activities, and points that need coordination at Core Group level.
+This session could focus on the final phase of the Action, including key priorities, remaining activities, and any points that need coordination at Core Group level.
 It would also be a good moment to reflect on the broader legacy of PhoBioS and identify which elements of the network have been most valuable and worth sustaining.

 Possible topics: